coneheadsquid/gayy-nft-factory/README.md

 - Lower numbers render first (behind other layers)
 - Higher numbers render last (in front of other layers)

+**GIF performance issues:**
+- Reduce number of frames in source GIFs
+- Optimize GIF file sizes
+- Consider using smaller batches for generation

 ### Getting Help
 1. Check the console for error messages
 2. Verify all installation steps were followed
-3. Test with simple PNG files first
+3. Test with simple PNG files first, then add GIFs
 4. Create a new project if issues persist
 5. Review layer index settings if stacking order is wrong
+6. For GIF issues, test with smaller GIF files first

 ## 📊 Understanding Statistics